Book of Common Prayer: 1662 prayer book

 While intended to create unity, the division established under the Commonwealth and the licence given by the Directory for Public Worship were not easily passed by.
-Unable to accept the new book, 936 ministers were deprived.
+Unable to accept the new book, 936 ministers were deprived during the Great Ejection.
 The actual language of the 1662 revision was little changed from that of Cranmer.
 With two exceptions, some words and phrases which had become archaic were modernised; secondly, the readings for the epistle and gospel at Holy Communion, which had been set out in full since 1549, were now set to the text of the 1611 Authorized King James Version of the Bible.
-The Psalter, which had not been printed in the 1549, 1552 or 1559 books—was in 1662 provided in Miles Coverdale's translation from the Great Bible of 1538.
+The Psalter, which had not been printed in the 1549, 1552 or 1559 books – was in 1662 provided in Miles Coverdale's translation from the Great Bible of 1538.

 It was this edition which was to be the official Book of Common Prayer during the growth of the British Empire and, as a result, has been a great influence on the prayer books of Anglican churches worldwide, liturgies of other denominations in English, and of the English people and language as a whole.